SofiaBariami/qube_project/QuBe-SOMD_paper/HFE/README.md

 From this point on, the process is the same as the one for the molecules in vacuum:
 4. Rename the amber files to SYSTEM.top and SYSTEM.crd
 5. Generate the.
 MORPH.pert files using the scripts [morph_step1.py] and [morph_step2.py].
 6. Create the folder architecture and submit the simulations.
-This is done automatically using [this script]().
+This is done automatically using [this script](scripts/prepare_HFE_files.sh).
+This script needs some adjustments (file paths etc) to work on your workstation.